A 2025 Guide to Teaching English in China

 The number of lessons and working hours differs from university to university.
 Yet, because Chinese students study so hard at all levels of education.
 University is a time for them to unwind and enjoy life a little more.

-Universities are less stringent for teachers and students, which explains why the remuneration is low.
+Universities are less stringent for teachers and students, which explains the low remuneration.

-The older students are more precise in why they want to pursue English education instead of school students who have it mandatory.
-It could be easier to teach at universities.
+The older students are more precise in explaining why they want to pursue English education than school students who make it mandatory.
+Teaching at universities could be easier.

 Despite working roughly 16 hours a week, you could earn as little as RMB 6500 if you teach at a university.